-These paraffinic fuels have virtually no sulphur or aromatics and have very high cetane numbers which enable very clean burning and efficient engine operation.
-Chemically these fuels are similar to diesel fuel derived form petroleum and are therefore suitable to use in diesel engines as a replacement or blend stock with conventional diesel fuel.
-To be acceptable renewable and alternative fuels must meet latest edition of the paraffinic diesel fuel specification "CENTS 15940".
-The fuel should also meet requirements described in table 26, Perkins Specification for Distillate Diesel Fuel, EN590, or latest ASTM D975 specification.
+These paraffinic diesel fuels have virtually no sulphur or aromatics and have very high cetane numbers which enable very clean burning and efficient engine operation.
+Chemically these fuels are similar to diesel fuel derived from petroleum.

+Paraffinic diesel fuels are considered as acceptable to use as a directed replacement to petroleum diesel or as a blendstock for petroleum diesel fuel in Perkins diesel engines provided they meet latest edition of the paraffinic diesel fuel specification "CENTS 15940".
+The fuel should also meet requirements described in table 23, Perkins Specification for Distillate Diesel Fuel, EN590, or latest ASTM D975 specification with the exception of density, which is inherently lower for paraffinic fuels.
+Due to lower density, some rated power loss might be noticeable.

-Ensure that the fuel has appropriate cold flow properties (cloud point and CFPP) for the minimum statistical ambient temperature the engine is expected to see in the operation.
-The Fuel must also meet lubricity requirements as specified in the lubricity section of this "Operation and Maintenance Manual" Fluid Recommendations
+Ensure that the fuel has got appropriate cold flow properties (cloud point and CFPP) for the minimum statistical ambient temperature the engine is expected to see in the operation.
+The fuel must also meet lubricity requirements as specified in the lubricity section of this "Operation and Maintenance Manual" Fluid Recommendations